Duxton Hill: Modern times

 Today, Duxton Hill and Duxton Road have been conserved by the Urban Redevelopment Authority and currently lie within the Tanjong Pagar Conservation Area.
-Many restored two and three-storey shophouses and terrace houses still exist on Duxton Road and Duxton Hill.
+Many restored two- and three-storey shophouses and terrace houses still exist on Duxton Road and Duxton Hill.

 Buildings in the vicinity of Duxton Hill include the Craig Place, Chinatown Plaza and Apartments and the Singapore Institute of Architects.
 A section of Duxton Hill has been converted into a pedestrian mall.
 The Berjaya Duxton Hotel, also known as Duxton Hotel on Duxton Road, opened in the early 1990s, is made up of a row of converted shophouses.
 Inside many of the conserved shophouses are redlight district bars.

-In Duxton Park, currently known as Duxton Plain Park, which extends from New Bridge Road to the former Yan Kit Swimming Complex and the back of Poo Thor Jee Temple (普陀寺), there is a keramat known as Shrine of Sharifah Rogayah.
-A keramat is a Malay sacred place, usually a grave site of a holy person, related to the religious belief of the Datuk Keramat worship.
+In Duxton Park, currently known as Duxton Plain Park, which extends from New Bridge Road to the former Yan Kit Swimming Complex and the back of Poo Thor Jee Temple (普陀寺), there is a keramat known as the Shrine of Sharifah Rogayah.
+A keramat is a Malay sacred place, usually a gravesite of a holy person, related to the religious belief of the Datuk Keramat worship.

-By the 2000s, many of the shophouses have since been converted to numerous restaurants, bars and cafes popular with locals, expats and hipsters with its close proximity to the Central Business District and Downtown.
+By the 2000s, many of the shophouses had been converted to restaurants, bars and cafes popular with local residents and expatriates due to the neighborhood’s close proximity to the Central Business District and downtown.